-- a.
-There are two ways to use the Set Point: - To Go This is the amount the laser beam needs to be tilted until the Far point value is equal to the Near point value.
-Here you will tilt the laser until the To Go value is zero within your tolerance - Set Point This is the value you want the main display value to be set to.
-The laser is bucked-in when the display value equals the Set Point.
-In this example, you want the display value of .0136 to be equal to .0149 (Set Point). - b.
-Move the target back to the Near point and the display value should be equal to the Set Point. - c.
+The second screen shows the laser after adjustment, where you will see the display value is equal to the Set Point.
+Notice also that the To Go is zero.

+- b.
+After adjusting the laser, move the target back to the Near point and the display value should be equal to the Set Point. - c.
 If not, then repeat Steps 2 and 3 until the display values are the same at both the Near and Far points.
-The laser is now bucked-in to the two reference points for a line on a surface. - d.
-Make sure to zero out the display on the Near point when the laser is bucked in.
+The laser is now bucked-in (parallel) to the 2 reference points for a line on a surface. - d.
+Make sure to zero out the display on the Near point before measuring the flatness/straightness.